FarFromLittle/Questline/README.md

 # Create Linear Quests with QuestLine

-QuestLine is an open-source, stand-a-lone, module script aimed at advanced developers to minimize the complexity of building a robust quest system.
+QuestLine is an open-source, server-sided, module script aimed to minimize the complexity of building a robust quest system.

+The module itself doesn't include any gui elements or a reward system.
+Instead, it offers a framework to create customized quest systems that are event-driven and easily maintained.

 ## Creating A QuestLine